 Scooter Braun, founder of SB Projects, a diversified entertainment and media company with ventures at the intersection of music, film, television, technology, brands, culture and social good, will receive the Humanitarian Award at the 13th annual Billboard Touring Awards.

-Braun also serves as Chair to the Advisory Board of Pencils of Promise, a non-profit organization that builds schools in developing countries.
-The organization has helped to build more than 300 schools in Asia, Africa, and Latin America.
+Braun also serves as chair to the advisory board of Pencils of Promise, a nonprofit that builds schools in developing countries.
+The organization has helped to build more than 300 schools in Asia, Africa and Latin America.
 He is also on the board of Fuck Cancer, an organization focused on prevention and early detection of cancer, which his wife Yael Braun founded.
-Braun, his clients, and his companies have granted more wishes for Make-A-Wish than any other organization in the history of the foundation.
+Braun, his clients and his companies have granted more wishes for Make-a-Wish than any other organization in the history of the foundation.

-Also to be honored will be the 2016 winner of the Concert Marketing & Promotion Award (CM&PA), which is given to a sponsorship or promotion that benefited the concert industry at large by stimulating attendance to live events, providing value to fans, and promoting the artist and brands involved.
-Finalists this year are Brad Paisley and Zaxby's for the Country Nation College Tour; Guns 'N Roses and Citi for the Not In This Lifetime Tour; Beyonce, Amex and Uber for the Formation Tour; Florida Georgia Line and Nitto Tire on the Dig Your Roots Tour; and Chance The Rapper's Magnificent Coloring Day with Citi, H&M, Honda, and Bud Light.
+Also at the event, the 2016 winner of the Concert Marketing & Promotion Award - given to a sponsorship or promotion that benefited the concert industry at large by stimulating attendance to live events, providing value to fans and promoting the artist and brands involved - will be honored.
+Finalists this year are Brad Paisley and Zaxby's for the Country Nation College Tour; Guns N' Roses and Citi for the Not in This Lifetime Tour; Beyonce, Amex and Uber for the Formation Tour; Florida Georgia Line and Nitto Tire on the Dig Your Roots Tour; and Chance the Rapper's Magnificent Coloring Day with Nike, H&M, Honda and Bud Light.
 The winner is determined by a voting panel of Billboard editors and industry experts.